Holidays, Rants & Musings

 Halloween Children’s Books That I Love To Read

 I advocate for teaching kids to read and helping them develop a love for it.
-I think it is so essential for children to read.
-In my household, I find that one way to excite my children to read is with holiday books, especially Halloween children’s books.
+I think it is essential for children to read.
+In my household, one way to excite my children to read is with holiday books, especially Halloween children’s books.
 Here is a list of my favorite Halloween children’s books that I love to read to my children or that they now love to read to me!
 We pull these out at the beginning of every Halloween season and read them repeatedly!

 The Little Old Lady Who Was Not Afraid Of Anything Book Cover

-The Little Old Lady Who Was Not Afraid Of Anything
+The Little Old Lady Who Was Not Afraid Of Anything (via Amazon.com)

 by Linda Williams